front-end-summer19/all-the-news-react/README.md

 export default NavItem;
 ```

-Note the supporting CSS for this in the public folder:
+The supporting CSS for this is in the public folder:

 ```css
 nav ul {